 Kidnapping is when a person is physically and involuntarily removed from their home, place of work, or any other location, regardless of their age.
 Once kidnapped, the individual is then kept in a specific location against their will.
 This is known as “false imprisonment” and this can be charged as a separate crime, although it does go hand-in-hand with the kidnapping.
 This results in more severe penalties.

 As for why someone would want to kidnap another, there are many motives.
 Perhaps the kidnapper is seeking a reward for the return of the individual.
 Another instance that seems to be common is that involving child custody.
-Overall, kidnapping laws can be quite complex, which is why you need to have a Twin Cities kidnapping lawyer in place to help you if you have been accused.
-The attorneys at Sieben Edmunds are experienced Minnesota Kidnapping and Child Abduction Lawyers.
+Overall, kidnapping laws can be quite complex, which is why you need to have a Eagan kidnapping lawyer in place to help you if you have been accused.
+The attorneys at Sieben Edmunds are experienced Eagan kidnapping and child abduction lawyers.

 Surprising Facts about Kidnapping

 There are some surprising facts about kidnapping other than the actual sentencing that may be handed down by a job in such cases.
 Here are statistics that show why kidnapping is such a serious offense:

 On a daily basis, 2,185 children are reported missing, which means there are approximately 797,500 children nationwide that go missing annually.

 A quarter of those kidnapped are kidnapped by family members.
 Approximately 58,200 individuals are kidnapped by people other than family members.